The vast majority of failed projects and bankrupt companies had a plan and followed it. So why do these projects and companies end up failing?

 Every business process is vulnerable to some sort of emergency or human error and requires a solid risk management process.

-3. Evaluate the potential impact and likelihood of each risk.
+3. Evaluate the potential impact and likelihood of each risk

 Are they likely to happen?
-How large will the impact on your business if they do occur?
+How large will the impact on your business be if they do occur?

 Most companies use “qualitative risk assessment” to do this.